SBU-COSMOLIKE/CAMBLateDE/README.md

 # CAMBLateDE - CAMB for Late Dark Energy
 Authors: Diogo Souza, Vivian Miranda, João Rebouças

+If you use this code, please cite arXiv 2408.14628

 This is a CAMB modification that implements parametrizations for the equation of state for late dark energy.
 The available parametrization are:
 1) Constant w